 *The model presented in this document reflects the work of Kevin Cameron, Director for the Canadian Centre for Threat and Risk Assessment.

 To keep our school communities safe, all stakeholders must report all threat related behaviours.
-In Trillium Lakelands District School Board, we have an expectation that staff will report any acts of violence or threats that they are privy to, to their school administrator.
+In Trillium Lakelands District School Board, we have an expectation staff will report any acts of violence or threats they are privy to, to their school administrator.

 Whenever a student feels they are in any type of difficult situation online (e.g. cyberbullying), they should tell an adult in their school, their parent/guardian, a friend, or report the incident using the online reporting tool.
-It is important for the student to tell someone so that school personnel can take steps to assist all individuals involved to repair the harm and restore the relationship.
+It is important for the student to tell someone so school personnel can take steps to assist all individuals involved to repair the harm and restore the relationship.

 No user may disrupt other users or compromise the functionality of the school board network by: